D-Daria/Tea-shop-landing-page/README.md

 ## Description

-Landing page for tea shop made with HTML/CSS/JS
+Landing page with responsive design for tea shop made with HTML/CSS/JS

-Landing page is reponsive and can be viewed on every device.

 Open <code>index.html</code> to see it in your browser.